gmail unsubscribeemail managementproductivity

 • Mark as spam instead

-• Block sender with Gmail filter
+• Block the sender with a Gmail filter

 • Report phishing to Gmail if clearly malicious

-Type 1: List-Unsubscribe Header (Best)
+Type 1: List-Unsubscribe header (best)

 How it works: